wxsonz/42-r00-libft/README.md

 # Libft

-you can expect some werid code in here because of optimization i intepreted from musl, glibc, FreeBSD, etc. but it's quick for me but messy.
+you can expect some werid code in here because of optimization i intepreted from musl, glibc, FreeBSD, etc.

-i tends to use 0x or 0b.
+### it's quick but messy.

+for now you can probably read the comment in each file on what it does i will simplify the code later since it is hard to read

 the key takeaway here is that
 because the project is to recreate some of the c library